 It’s that time of year again!
-College kids across the country will be packing their parents’ minivans and heading back to school soon.
+College kids across the country are packing their parents’ minivans and heading back to school.
 But those who live on campus will be returning to the struggle of living in an itty-bitty dorm room.

 Whether it’s the first year you’ve lived in a dorm or the fourth, living in a small, shared space can be tough.
 Where are you supposed to put all your stuff?
 How do you stay organized when you only have one half of a very small room?

 With these dorm room tips and tricks, you can kiss the mess goodbye and make the most out of your tiny living space.

 Raise Your Bed

 This is one of the most important dorm room tips.
 Most colleges provide students with beds that can be raised up, providing a lot of necessary storage space underneath.
 I recommend raising your bed just high enough to fit the school-issued dresser beneath it.
 You probably still have a lot of room under there, so add some stackable plastic drawers for even more organized storage.
 This is also a great place to keep your laundry bag or basket (preferably toward the, uh, foot of the bed).